-The school keeps detailed records of behaviour which are logged on a database at the end of each school week.
+The school keeps detailed records of behaviour which are logged on a database throughout the week.
 We monitor and record a wide range of behaviours that inform us about our students and their specific SEND.
-These include sensory strategies used within the classroom, use of the dogs and concerns such as low level self-harm.
+These include sensory strategies used within the classroom, use of the therapy dogs and concerns such as low-level self-harm.